jdhao/nvim-config/docs/README.md

 ## Linters

-A linter is a tool to check the source code for possible style and syntatic issues.
+A linter is a tool to check the source code for possible style and syntax issues.
 Based on the programming languages we use, we may need to install various linters.